Tender, red, warm and swollen joints2

-- Appearance of rheumatoid nodules, which are firm bumps of tissue under the skin or arms
+Appearance of rheumatoid nodules, or lumps that are visible under the skin3

 How Is Rheumatoid Arthritis Diagnosed?

-- Checking for visible signs of joint swelling, stiffness, or redness (applies to all joints)
+- Checking for indications of joint swelling, stiffness, redness and warmth

-- Looking for tender areas near or around the joint
+- Inspecting for presence of joint fluid/s and/or tender areas near or around the joint

-According to Arthritis Research U.K., "blood tests can show if you’re anemic and may be used to detect rheumatoid factor, which is an antibody produced by a reaction in your immune system."
+Blood tests may also be recommended, as these can help measure the extent of inflammation and quantities of antibodies present in the patient’s body.
+According to Arthritis Research U.K., these blood tests can show if you’re anemic and may be used to detect rheumatoid factor (RF), a type of antibody produced by a reaction in your immune system.
 If the results are high, it means inflammation is present.